Mozambique: Recovery assisted through contributions from Lasallian school globally.

 Following the worst storm in the southern hemisphere’s recorded meteorological history, one of the poorest African countries struggles to recover from Cyclone Idai.

-The assessments are staggering: hundreds of lives have been lost, hundreds of thousands of homes have been destroyed, and 1.77 million acres of crops at the beginning of the main harvest season have been destroyed by Cyclone Idai.
-Communication lines have been completely cut, roads have been rendered impassable, and entire villages have disappeared.
-Some areas reported floodwaters 20 feet deep.
+With hundreds of lives lost, thousands of homes destroyed, and 1.77 million acres of crops at the beginning of the main harvest season destroyed by Cyclone Idai, Mozambique is trying to recover from one of the world’s most devastating storms.
+Communication lines were completely cut, roads rendered impassable, and entire villages disappeared.

 Donate to this project